bemasc/risav/draft-xu-risav.md

 ## What RISAV Is

-RISAV is a cryptographically-based inter-AS source address validation approach that guarantees security benefits at partial deployment.
-It aims to provide the IP datagram with a valid source address, with the capability of anti-spoofing, anti-replay, light-weight and efficient, and incremental deployment incentives.
-As a result, RISAV adds a tag to a packet at the source AS Border Router (ASBR) proving that the packet is with a valid source address, and it would verify and remove this tag at the destination ASBR.
-The tag will be encapsulated in the Integrity Check Value (ICV) field of IPsec AH/ESP.
+RISAV is a cryptographically-based inter-AS source address validation protocol that provides clear security benefits even at partial deployment.
+It aims to prove that each IP datagram was sent from inside the AS that owns its source address, defeating spoofing and replay attacks.
+It is light-weight and efficient, and provides incremental deployment incentives.

+At the source AS Border Router, RISAV adds a MAC to each packet that proves ownership of the packet's source address.
+At the recipient's ASBR, RISAV verifies and removes this MAC, recovering the unmodified original packet.
+The MAC is delivered in the Integrity Check Value (ICV) field of a modified IPsec AH, or as part of the normal IPsec ESP payload.

 ## How RISAV Works